10 best graphic design project management software tools for creative teams in 2026

 In addition to graphic design project management, Teamwork can be used for marketing, advertising campaign management, and event planning and management.

 Its robust collaboration and task management features make this tool excellent for managing marketing and advertising campaigns across multiple channels.
-Plus, its project templates and task dependencies make it easy to manage complex event planning projects with multiple stakeholders.
+Plus, its project templates and task dependencies make it easy to manage complex event-planning projects involving multiple stakeholders.

 Why do graphic designers need job-specific project management software?